 - 2.75 oz brown sugar

 - 3 ounces oats

-Fork the bottom of the pie dough.
-Fill pie dish with apple pie filling.
+- Fork the bottom of the pie dough.
+Fill the pie dish with apple pie filling.
 Cover the top of the pie with oat streusel.

-Place pie in the oven to bake for 35-40 minutes.
+- Place pie in the oven to bake for 30 minutes with the crust covered with foil.
+Remove foil and bake another 15 minutes.
 Pull the pie when the crust becomes golden brown and the bottom crust is fully cooked.
 Let cool for a few minutes before cutting to let the juices settle.